grezniczek/actiontag-parser/PARSER_REQUIREMENTS_AND_IMPLEMENTATION.md

 - do not call `REDCap::evaluateLogic`, `Form::replaceIfActionTag`, piping, or a logic parser;
 - do not diagnose invalid field references, operators, quoting, or logical precedence; and
 - only diagnose the `@IF` wrapper's own structural failures, such as missing delimiter or closing parenthesis.

+An arm containing only whitespace is structurally absent: an all-whitespace condition produces `if_missing_condition`, rather than becoming an opaque logic expression.
+This is a wrapper-level check, not logic validation.
+The PHP and browser mirrors must share one explicit whitespace-only definition (including Unicode whitespace) so that they cannot disagree about whether an arm exists.

 The `then` and `else` ranges are annotation fragments.
 They are recursively parsed for tags and nested `@IF` containers.